larpchronicles/rules/04_combat.md

 | Normal       | Frost          | Death           |
 | Poison       | Shock          | Drain           |
 | Silver       | Stone          | Vital           |

-## Charging

----
-Charging refers to your proximity to another player in melee combat.
-In combat, combatants should never be inside the physical reach another combatant.
-Combatants should not be able to make skin to skin contact.
-* Charging unfairly prevents one combatant from attacking their combat partner.
-* Charging can prevent a combatant from being able to attack safely and can result in players being struck in illegal strike zones or injuries to areas such as the eyes.
-* Charging forces one combatant to backpedal or retreat.
-We often play on uneven ground and this could result in a player tripping and sustaining injuries.

 ## Headbands:  Non-Combatants & Pages